EMazarakis/EMazarakis.github.io/_posts/2025-05-18-Fabric-List-Items.md

 ---

 ## Introduction
-Often in Fabric, you need to locate a specific report or item (such as a notebook) but can't remember which workspace it's in.
+Often in Fabric, you need to locate a specific report or item (such as a notebook) but can’t remember which workspace it’s in.
+Typically, this involves using Fabric’s search bar or manually checking each workspace one by one.
+But what if you want to perform a more specific search?

-This typically means going through each workspace one by one to find it.
-Now, you can use a Power BI report that lets you search directly and quickly identify the workspace containing the item you’re looking for.
-Alternatively, you can query the related table stored in the Lakehouse.
+Now, you can query the related table stored in the Lakehouse, which contains all the relevant information for each Fabric workspace.
+Alternatively, you can use a Power BI report that provides the same data and allows you to search directly and quickly identify the workspace containing the item you’re looking for.

 ### Steps
 1. Create an empty lakehouse.